nestjs/docs.nestjs.com/content/graphql/scalars.md

 ### Scalars

-The GraphQL includes the following default types: `Int`, `Float`, `String`, `Boolean` and `ID`.
-However, sometimes you may need to support custom atomic data types (e.g. `Date`).
+GraphQL includes the following default types: `Int`, `Float`, `String`, `Boolean` and `ID`.
+In addition to these built-in types, you may need to support custom atomic data types (e.g., `Date`).

 #### Schema first

-In order to define a custom scalar (read more about scalars [here](https://www.apollographql.com/docs/graphql-tools/scalars.html)), we have to create a type definition and a dedicated resolver as well.
-Here (as in the official documentation), we’ll take the `graphql-type-json` package for demonstration purposes.
+To define a custom scalar (read more about scalars [here](https://www.apollographql.com/docs/graphql-tools/scalars.html)), create a type definition and a dedicated resolver.
+Here (as in the official documentation), we’ll use the `graphql-type-json` package for demonstration purposes.
 This npm package defines a `JSON` GraphQL scalar type.

-Firstly, let's install the package:
+Start by install the package:

 ```bash
 $ npm i --save graphql-type-json
 ```

-Once the package is installed, we have to pass a custom resolver to the `forRoot()` method:
+Once the package is installed, we pass a custom resolver to the `forRoot()` method:

 ```typescript
 import * as GraphQLJSON from 'graphql-type-json';